gautierenaud/programming_toolbox/nightmare_binary_reverse_engineer/02_stack_buffer_overflow/README.md

 gdb (or gef) can put a breakpoint even with pie enabled (in gef: `pie b *addr`).

+ASLR: address space randomization -> every "memory" thing will have an offset on execution. (e.g. heap, stack, libs, ...)

+PIE: position independent executable -> every "binary" thing will have an offset on execution.

 ### nx

 Non-Executable stack.
 Remove 'x' right from the stack (so no code execution from here).